 Through NewGen ISS, IATA is modernizing the BSP to better address the needs of the travel industry, providing travel agents with more choice and flexibility.

 NewGen ISS aims to empower travel agents and airlines to tackle the challenges of today and prepare for the challenges of tomorrow.
 NewGen ISS brings stronger customer focus and relevance to the Billing Settlement Plan (BSP) through flexible, safe and cost-effective solutions.

 NewGen ISS offers travel agents three accreditation options called GoLite, GoStandard and GoGlobal reflecting agents’ varied business needs.
 Each accreditation model comes with different participation terms, payment options and financial requirements.

-In addition, IATA is introducing a voluntary, pay-as-you-go payment method called IATA EasyPay and an enhanced risk management framework, which includes a new feature called Remittance Holding Capacity (RHC).
+In addition, NewGen ISS introduces a voluntary, pay-as-you-go payment method called IATA EasyPay, and an enhanced risk management framework, which includes a new feature called the Remittance Holding Capacity (RHC).

-Following the first NewGen ISS launch in BSP Norway, effective March 2018, NewGen ISS is progressively being rolled out in waves across BSPs.
+Following the first NewGen ISS launch in BSP Norway, effective March 2018, NewGen ISS has been progressively rolling out across BSPs.
+As of December 2019, NewGen ISS has gone live in approximately 100 BSPs.
 All BSPs are expected to be migrated to NewGen ISS by 2020.

 Learn more about NewGen ISS’ four key features.
 Click on the links to explore.

 Through NewGen ISS, IATA is implementing a new agent accreditation framework with three accreditation options.
 These are:

 - GoLite – A simple accreditation model with minimal financial requirements.

 - GoStandard – An enhancement of the existing IATA accreditation for agents operating in a single market that want access to all payment methods.